12 Top-Rated Attractions in Brno & Easy Day Trips

 Where to Stay in Brno for Sightseeing

-- Barcelo Brno Palace: sophisticated luxury, great location, light-filled lobby, stylish decor, large rooms, on-site fitness center and sauna.
+- Luxury Hotels: The top-rated Barcelo Brno Palace offers a dose of sophisticated luxury in a great central location.
+Highlights of this luxury hotel include an elegant light-filled lobby, stylish décor, large rooms, plus an on-site fitness center and sauna.

-- Hotel Grandezza: four-star boutique hotel, beautiful Art Nouveau-style building, overlooking the Market Square, grand foyer with a painted glass ceiling, luxurious bathrooms.
+Another great choice is Hotel Grandezza, a four-star boutique hotel situated in a beautiful Art Nouveau-style building overlooking the Market Square and boasting a grand foyer with a painted glass ceiling, along with rooms and suites with extremely luxurious bathrooms.

-- Best Western Premier Hotel International: affordable rates, professional staff, comfy beds, free access to the saltwater pool and hot tub.
+- Mid-Range Hotels: A favorite in the mid-range hotel category is the Best Western Premier Hotel International, featuring attractive rates, professional staff, comfy beds, and free access to the saltwater pool and hot tub.

 Day Trips from Brno